hbctraining/scRNA-seq/lessons/06_SC_SCT_and_integration.md

 1. **Normalization**, **variance stabilization**, and **regression of unwanted variation** (e.g. mitochondrial transcript abundance, cell cycle phase, etc.) for each sample
 2. **Integration** of the samples using shared highly variable genes (optional, but recommended to align cells from different samples/conditions if cell types are separating by sample/condition)
 3. **Clustering cells** based on top PCs (metagenes)
-4. Exploration of **quality control metrics**: determine whether clusters unbalanced wrt UMIs, genes, cell cycle, mitochondrial content, samples, etc.
+4. Exploration of **quality control metrics**: determine whether clusters are unbalanced wrt UMIs, genes, cell cycle, mitochondrial content, samples, etc.
 5. Searching for expected cell types using **known cell type-specific gene markers**

 **In this lesson, we will cover the first two steps of the clustering workflow.**